dipinthomas/reactJS-application/frontend/README.md

 # Improvement

-The current standard requires that the *.env* file be updated for each environment; however, this is not a suggested or scalable solution.
+The current implementation requires that the *.env* file be updated for each environment; however, this is not a suggested or scalable solution.
 Externalize the environment variable injest is the way forward.

 # Pipeline